 At this time, there is no RiteKit package.
-We're asked for packages often, and aim to provide a couple packages in the middle of 2018.
-This article explains why, by offering all products a la carte and without team use (and permission level nightmares), we can ship new feature releases faster and keep our pricing the lowest possible.
+We're asked for packages often, and aim to provide a package from the middle of 2020.
+This article explains that by offering all products a la carte and without team use, we can ship new feature releases faster and keep our pricing the lowest possible.
 You'll also see pricing comparisons for the closest competitors to RiteForge and Rite.ly.

-In fact, what we've done in pricing the RiteKit products to allow customers to get just what they need for their exact use case, and to scale up and down, as needs changes, is what packages would not solve.
+What we've done in pricing the RiteKit products to allow customers to get just what they need for their exact use case, and to scale up and down as their needs changes, is what packages would not solve.

-Let's compare: The closest competitor vs. RiteKit just-what-you-need pricing
+Let's compare: The closest competitor's tier pricing vs. RiteKit just-what-you-need pricing

-If you want to not opt out of advertising for Snip.ly every time you share a URL with a CTA, and/or you want to use even one custom domain, that starts at $149/month with Snip.ly.
+If you want to not opt out of advertising for Snip.ly every time you share a URL with a Link Ad, and/or you want to use even one custom domain, that starts at $149/month with Snip.ly.

 Pay for the link clicks you need, custom domains you need, and scale up or down on a month to month basis with Rite.ly.
 Start very small and inch up costs as your revenue grows.

 Buffer Pro is $15/month, as is RiteForge, but Buffer Pro gives you 100 posts in each queue ("account"), and limits you to 8 social accounts, while RiteForge let's you spread your 300 posts in social account queues over unlimited social profiles.
 Only RiteForge lets you connect unlimited social profiles, which Buffer does not, and let's you spread your posts queued limit over all your queues.
 Buffer Pro only allows you to keep 100 posts queued.